mush881212/ODAGS/README.md

 #### --model_path / -m
 Path to the trained model directory.
 #### --eval
-Add this flag to use a MipNeRF360-style training/test split for evaluation.
+Enable this flag to split every 8th image for evaluation; otherwise, all images will be used for training.
 #### --resolution / -r
 Specifies resolution of the loaded images before training.
 If provided 1, 2, 4 or 8, uses original, 1/2, 1/4 or 1/8 resolution, respectively.
 For all other values, rescales the width to the given number while maintaining image aspect.